DC-ciberseguridad/holbertonschool-zero_day/0x01-shell_permissions/README.md

 file 9.
 John Doe "script that sets the mode of the file hello to this rwxr-x-wx 1 hello" - file 10.
 Look in the mirror "script that sets the mode of the file hello the same as olleh’s mode.
 The file hello will be in the working directory, The file olleh will be in the working directory" - file 11.
 Directories "script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed." -
+Regular files should not be changed." - file 12.
+More directories  "script that creates a directory called dir_holberton with permissions 751 in the working directory." -